14 Things You Need for College That Are Absolutely Crucial

 Back-to-school sales are the best time to shop for supplies like lined paper.
 Prices will be as low 25¢, so save your change for the right time to head to the store.

-The LAST thing you want is to have your electronics burnt out by a lightning storm!
+For sure one you thing you need is a surge protector.
+The LAST thing you want is to have happen while you’re in college is for your electronics to be burnt out by a lightning storm!

-Is that they are cheap – much cheaper than replacing a computer.
-Get a nice 2 pack here and make sure you roommate has one, too.
+Is that they’re cheap – much cheaper than replacing a computer.

-All that walking around campus you will be doing is bound to make you thirsty.
+All that walking around campus you’ll be doing is bound to make you thirsty.

 Get a water bottle and keep it with you, and filled, at all times.
-You never know how good a drink of water sounds on hot summer day in class, and they are reusable – which means cost effective.
+You never know how good a drink of water sounds on a hot summer day in class.

 One of my tips:

-Keep two: one in the fridge chilling at home and one at school.
-‘Cause here’s nothing better than drinking chilled water after a long, exhausting day of school.
+Keep two: one chilling in a fridge and one at school.
+‘Cause if there’s something better than having water on a hot day, it’s having ice cold water.

-I’ve used Nalgene water bottles for years and I love them because they last for well, years.
-The wide opening allows for easy filling, they are odor-resistant and they can hold up to 32 ounces.
+I’ve used Nalgene and Hydro Flask water bottles for years and I love them because they last for well, years.

-This is certainly not everything you need for college, but it’s a great start.
+While this is certainly not everything you need for college:

 When you’re ready to start packing for college, be sure to start with my ultimate college packing list!
 It includes free PDF checklists – one for girls and one for guys.